sarakarimi/PlantMap/README.md

-# PlantMap: Federated learning for segmentation, classification, and detection of weed species in aerial images taken from farm fields
+# PlantMap: Federated learning for segmentation, detection, and classification of weed species in aerial images taken from farm fields